Destination

 Kotor Old Town is a UNESCO World Heritage site famous for its well-preserved medieval architecture.
 Enter through the Sea Gate to explore narrow cobblestone streets, historic buildings, and charming squares.
 Must-see spots in Old Town Kotor include:

-• Maritime Museum – An 18th-century Grgurina Palace highlighting Kotor’s and Montenegro’s maritime history
+• Maritime Museum — an 18th-century Grgurina Palace highlighting Kotor’s maritime history.

-• Local Boutiques and Cafés – Perfect for picking up artisan souvenirs and tasting Montenegrin coffee culture.
+• Local Boutiques and Cafés — perfect for artisan souvenirs and Montenegrin coffee culture.

 Pro Tip: This spot is especially magical as the sun sets behind Vrmac Peninsula, around sunset time.